andreagolfari/andreagolfari.github.io/_pages/about.md

 </p>

 <p align="justify">
-Before joining Baruch College, I received my Masters in International Affairs (International Finance and Economic Policy concentration) and Bachelor's degree in Economics from Columbia University, and a Laurea in Communication Sciences from the University of Bologna.
+Before joining Baruch College, I received my Masters in International Affairs (International Finance and Economic Policy concentration) and Bachelor of Arts in Economics from Columbia University, and a Laurea in Communication Sciences from the University of Bologna.
 </p>